gdagil/Violence-Detection-in-Surveillance-from-Drones/README.md

 ### Fight detection

 When the drone detects a group of people who may be involved in a fight, it approaches that area and uses computer vision algorithms to determine if a fight is taking place there.
 To do this, we use algorithms that determine movement patterns and brutality.

-## Software Requirements

-- Python 3.x
-- Libraries for computer vision: OpenCV, NumPy, SciPy
-- Libraries for training neural networks: TensorFlow, Keras

-## Installation and use

-1. Clone this repository to your computer
-2. Install all necessary libraries using pip
-3. Launch the drone and the software on the computer connected to the drone
-4. Run the script `detect_fights.py `to start searching for fights

-## Contribution to the project
-We welcome any contribution to this project.
-If you have any ideas or suggestions to improve the detection of fights, please create a branch and send a request for influence.
-We also welcome bug fixes and code improvements.

-## License

-This project is distributed under the MIT license.
-We make sure that all libraries and frameworks used in the project are also distributed under their respective licenses.

-## Assistance

-We thank you for using our software.
-If you have any questions or problems with using the drone and the software, please create a new task in the Issues section of our repository on GitHub.

-With respect,

-[Name of the Project manager]